/ LASIK & Near Vision

 and usually begins to wear off within about 1 year, limiting its usefulness.

-KAMRA Inlay procedure is an FDA-approved procedure that can improve one’s near vision while preserving distance vision and depth perception.
+KAMRA Inlay and Raindrop Near Vision Inlay are FDA-approved procedures that can improve one’s near vision while preserving distance vision and depth perception.